 Undertaking effective CDD at the outset of the client relationship significantly reduces the risk of money laundering.
 However, this is only the first stage of the CDD journey.

-CDD is an ongoing obligation that rests with each Principal.
+CDD is an ongoing obligation that rests with The CFO Centre and each CFO.
 The purpose of ongoing monitoring is to identify any changes in the client’s risk profile and to detect unusual or suspicious transactions.
 This requires you to:

-• Scrutinise transactions throughout the course of the relationship (including source of funds) to ensure that the transactions are consistent with your knowledge of the client, their business and risk profile.
+- Scrutinise transactions throughout the course of the relationship to ensure that the transactions are consistent with your knowledge of the client, their business and risk profile.

 The key changes that should be notified are:

-As part of The CFO Centre’s mandatory formal induction, all The CFO Centre staff are required to complete an AML and CTF training module and to attest to having read this AML Policy.
-Principals are also required to attend the Risk Section of the mandatory induction and read the AML Guidance, which is contained within Schedule 2 of their Contract for Services with The CFO Centre.
-Principals are required to periodically attest that they have refreshed themselves as to the Guidance provided by The CFO Centre.
+As part of the CFO Centre’s mandatory formal induction, all CFO Centre staff are required to complete an AML and CTF training module and to attest to having read this AML Policy.
+CFOs are also required to attend the Risk Section of the mandatory induction and read the AML Guidance, which is contained within Schedule 2 of their Contract for Services with the CFO Centre.
+CFOs are required to periodically attest that they have refreshed themselves as to the Guidance provided by the CFO Centre.

 All staff in an AML compliance role or whose work contributes to the identification or mitigation of AML risk are screened before their appointment and at appropriate intervals during their employment.
 This includes all legal, finance, and client facing employees and contractors.